Utica City FC

-Utica City FC is a professional indoor soccer team based in Utica, New York that plays in the Eastern Conference of the Major Arena Soccer League.
+Utica City FC is an American professional indoor soccer team based in Utica, New York, that competes in the Major Arena Soccer League (MASL).

 History

 The team formed in 2011 as the Syracuse Silver Knights with the intention of playing in the new I-League (a United Soccer Leagues league set to begin play in 2011), but the team moved to the Major Indoor Soccer League when the two leagues merged.
 The team was rumored to be named the Syracuse Scorpions and revive the name of an old American Soccer League team.
 However, the name Silver Knights was announced at the team's inaugural press conference.

 The club is coached by former Silver Knights player, Ryan Hall, who replaced goalkeeper Bryan O'Quinn, who replaced club President, Team Owner and Syracuse native Tommy Tanner for the 2016–17 season.

 The club has signed former Syracuse Salty Dogs player Ryan Hall, among others.
 The team announced the signing of former Major League Soccer star Diego Serna on October 11, 2011.

 The Syracuse Silver Knights' first season of play began in 2011–12 when they joined the MISL as an expansion franchise.
 For their inaugural season, the Silver Knights played their home games at the Oncenter War Memorial Arena in downtown Syracuse.

 The team finished third in the Eastern Division in 2012, having been eliminated from playoff contention when the Rochester Lancers beat the Wichita Wings on February 23, 2012.

 In 2013, the Silver Knight Foundation was launched to help benefit kids in tough economic and social situations.
 The foundation hosts events throughout the year which helps raise money for these children.
 Many Silver Knights players, including reserve and U19 players, volunteer their time to help partake in the events.

 After the 2013–2014 season, the team announced that it was leaving the MISL along with five other teams joining the PASL, which was subsequently renamed the MASL.

 On June 13, 2018, the team announced that it had partnered with the Utica Comets of the AHL and would be moving to Utica as Utica City FC for the 2018-19 season.
 The team did not play during the 2021 season due to the COVID-19 pandemic.